ymblandin/frontend-HC/README.md

 ## Choices made and why

-1. I decided to use a context razer that doing some props drilling as it seems more appropriate 2.
+1. I decided to use a context rather than doing some props drilling as it seems more appropriate 2.